Fernández

 Fernández (/es/) is a Spanish patronymic surname meaning "son of Fernando" of Germanic origin.
 The Germanic name Ferdinand that it derives from (Gothic: Frið-nanð) means "brave traveler."
 The Portuguese version of this surname is Fernandes.
 The Arabized version is Ibn Faranda and it was used by the Mozarabs and Muwallads in Al-Andalus.
 Fernández was on the list of Officers and Sailors in the First Voyage of Columbus.
 The name is popular in Spanish speaking countries and former colonies.

-The Anglicization of this surname is Fernandez.
+The Anglicization of this surname is Fernander.
 In countries such as Singapore, Malaysia and India, the similar-sounding Portuguese-origin surname Fernándes also shares the same Anglicized form Fernandez, resulting in overlaps between the two.